Zach-Shim/spider-crawler/README.md

 How can you get started?
 I still need to implement a user interface since I am hard coding a website for the crawler to run in main.py

-Because the list of seeds can be very long, the crawler has to organise those following several criterias, and prioritise which ones to visit first and revisit.
-To know which pages are more important to crawl, the bot will consider how many links go to this URL, how often it is visited by regular users.

 Note 1: This is part of an open source search engine.
 The purpose of this tool is to gather links only.
 The analytics, data harvesting, and search algorithms are being created as separate programs.